RedHatInsights/insights-core-tutorials/docs/combiner_tutorial.rst

 .. hint:: You may sometimes see a message that ``pytest`` cannot be found,
        or see some other related message that doesn't make sense.
-The first think to check is that you have activated your virtual environment by executing the command ``source bin/activate`` from the root directory of your insights-core-tutorials project.
+The first thing to check is that you have activated your virtual environment by executing the command ``source bin/activate`` from the root directory of your insights-core-tutorials project.
 You can deactivate the virtual environment by typing ``deactivate``.
 You can find more information about